xinyuebei-econ/xinyuebei-econ.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
+I am Xinyue Bei (贝鑫月 in Chinese).

-I'm an economics PhD student at Duke University interested in econometrics.
+I'm an economics PhD student at Duke University.
+My research interests lie broadly in econometrics.
+I will be on the job market in 2023-2024.